rbisdorff/Digraph3/docSphinx/pearls.rst

    :width: 400 px
    :align: center

 The first 3 principal axes support together about 70% of the total inertia.
-Most *excentric* and *opposed* in their respective rating opinions appear, on the first principal axis with 27.2% inertia, the conservative daily press against labour and public press.
+Most *eccentric* and *opposed* in their respective rating opinions appear, on the first principal axis with 27.2% inertia, the conservative daily press against labour and public press.
 On the second principal axis with 23.7.7% inertia, it is the people press versus the cultural critical press.
 And, on the third axis with still 19.3% inertia, the written media appear most opposed to the radio media.

 Exploring the *better rated*  and the *as well as rated* opinions .................................................................

-In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of the '*at least as well rated as*' opinions (see the tutorial :ref:`Digraphs-Tutorial-label`).
+In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asymmetric and symmetric parts of the '*at least as well rated as*' opinions (see the tutorial :ref:`Digraphs-Tutorial-label`).

 Let us first have a look at the pairwise asymmetric part, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.